Welcome to Year One’s Class Page

 Maths is Year One is always fun, practical and interactive.
 Here are some of the things we will be focusing on this half term

-The children will have P.E on Wednesdays and Thursdays.
+The children will have P.E on Wednesdays and Fridays.
 Please ensure that your child has the correct kit and each item is clearly labelled with your child’s name.

 All children should have black or navy shorts/tracksuit bottoms/leggings, a white t-shirt and black pumps.
 It is best if the children keep their kits in school for the half term and then they can be taken home for washing in the holidays.